This is the story of how the Economides Family got in the Media. It’s all about us and is our story. Hold on tight, because it’s kind of unusual.

 How We Write The Articles on This Site

-Each article we write shares some of our brilliant successes and unfortunately, some of the miserable failures we have experienced in our attempt to live a simple and frugal lifestyle.
-Our hope is that we will provide encouragement to maximize your time and money so that you can reach the goals that really matter.
+Each article we write shares some of our brilliant successes and unfortunately, some of the miserable failures.
+These came as we experienced life and attempted to live a simple and frugal lifestyle.
+Our hope is that we will provide encouragement to maximize your time and money.
+This way you can reach the goals that really matter.

 If you want to know a little more about our family and our frugal background keep reading.